DArmstrong87/surface-interval-server/README.md

   http://localhost:8000/login
 ```

+#### Using Redis Cache
+This project is designed to handle returning data with or without Redis caching.
+Performance can be enhanced by running Redis.
+Running Redis will depend on how it was installed.
+- macOS:  `brew services start redis`
+- Apt: `sudo systemctl start redis`
+- Docker: It should be running automatically.
+If not, run `docker run -d --name redis -p 6379:6379 redis`

 #### Register New User 🪪
 As long as you ran the `bin/dbseed` command, you should not have to do this but for registering a new user and testing the `/register` endpoint, provide the following:
 ```